Photo: Julie Michelle Sparenberg

 Krishnamurthy also participated in the 2019 Apprenticeship Program as an apprentice in north Indian tabla under master artist Swapan Chaudhuri.

-As a master artist in ACTA’s Apprenticeship Program in 2017, Dr. Rohan Krishnamurthy will be mentoring a young Shreyassriram Garimella with the purpose to develop the apprentice’s rhythmic skills in both solo and accompaniment performance settings to prepare him for professional-level concerts.
+As a master artist in ACTA’s Apprenticeship Program in 2017, Dr. Rohan Krishnamurthy mentored a young Shreyassriram Garimella with the purpose to develop the apprentice’s rhythmic skills in both solo and accompaniment performance settings to prepare him for professional-level concerts.